cfwheels/cfwheels/wheels/docs/02 Working with Wheels/01 Conventions.md

 In our `/site-map/search-engines` URL example, the corresponding view file would be stored at `views/sitemap/searchengines.cfm`.

-For information on overriding this behavior, refer to documentation for the `renderPage()` function and read the [Pages][2] chapter.
+For information on overriding this behavior, refer to documentation for the `renderView()` function and read the [Pages][2] chapter.

 ### Layouts